Coleville, Saskatchewan: Coleville Rural Telephone Co.

 Early on, use of the phones and the company's equipment was strictly regulated.
 There was a three-minute time limit for conversations.
 Those who did not have a phone were asked to pay 75¢ for using their neighbour's.
 Farmers and housewives faced fines or prosecution for the use of telephone poles as hitching posts, or incorporating them into their barbed wire fences or clotheslines.

 In 1935 George Manning died, and his wife carried on in his capacity until October 1, 1937, when Pat O'Bready, along with his wife Irene, took over as operator, linesman, and troubleman.
 They were paid $800 per year plus commissions, though this salary was on paper only.
 In 1940 the company began to emerge from the depression and gain solid financial footing, and in February 1942 the debenture debt was retired.

 In 1950, a wind storm on April 15 damaged or destroyed nearly the entire telephone system, which took six months to repair.

 In March 1954, Saskatchewan Government Telephones bought the Coleville Telephone plant for $2,301 while the Rural Company remained agent for the town.
 A new switchboard was installed, and private lines were made available.
 In 1956 black wall or desk cradle phones arrived, and the old box-crank phones were reclaimed.
 On July 1, 1957, Pat O'Bready resigned as linesman and operator, although he retained the post of troubleman.
 Six months later the Rural Company resigned as agent for the Government Telephones.

 By the 1960s, 24-hour service was being provided.
-Previously official hours had been from 8 a.m. until 9 or 10 p.m. (depending on season) on weekdays and Saturday, and from 10 a.m. until 2 p.m. on Sundays, although there was always someone available for emergencies.
+Previously official hours had been from 8am until 9 or 10pm (depending on season) on weekdays and Saturday, and from 10 am until 2pm on Sundays, although there was always someone available for emergencies.
 In 1965 the automatic dial system was completed, and calls were no longer routed through the operator.
 In 1967 the Coleville Rural Teleqhone Co.
 Ltd. was sold to the Kindersley Rural Telephone Co.
 Ltd. for $1, and Coleville was allowed one member to sit on the Kindersley board.
 In 1977 the government took over the Kindersley Rural Telephone Co.